 I'm Feeling Lucky

-The "I'm Feeling Lucky" transform enhances dark and bright colors in an image and adjusts both color and contrast to optimal levels.
+The "I'm Feeling Lucky" transform enhances dark and bright colors in an image and adjusts both color and optimizes contrast.

-- Using the ImageServiceFactory() class allows you to perform simple image transformations, such as crop, flip, and rotate.
+- Using the ImagesServiceFactory() class allows you to perform simple image transformations, such as crop, flip, and rotate.

-You can transform images from Cloud Storage or Blobstore as long as the image size is smaller than the maximum Cloud Storage or Blobstore value size.
-Note, however, that the result of the transformation is returned directly to the app, and must therefore not exceed the API response limit of 32 megabytes.
-You can use this to make thumbnail images of photographs uploaded by users.
+You can transform images from Cloud Storage or Blobstore if the image size is smaller than the maximum allowed by Cloud Storage or Blobstore.
+Note that the result of the transformation is returned directly to the app, and must not exceed the API response limit of 32 megabytes.

-To transform an image from Cloud Storage or Blobstore in Java, you create the
+To transform an image from Cloud Storage or Blobstore in Java 8, you create the

 Image object by calling the static method